|How Bluetooth Works|

 Programming is about software, but we need to know how the hardware works to get the best out of it.
 The rapid rise of Bluetooth in mobile devices means that it is a good idea to understand how it works.

-Although the work on the technology needed to achieve this was started in 1998 Bluetooth devices have only recently become plentiful and cheap.
+Although the work on the technology needed to achieve this was started in 1998 Bluetooth devices still have a way to go to be considered the universal connection method it was intended to be but lower cost hardware and better software is getting us there.

 So how does it work?